quarkie/FE2_universal_text_splitter/README.md

 This variable must contain the exact vehicle names or codes on a separate line, which is difficult to extract from the fax without additional logic.
 Additionally, a variable is created that includes all operational resources, including other alerted fire departments, formatted for direct use in alarm processing.
-Another variable outputs this information in HTML format for easier email distribution.
 For keyword recognition and address extraction from coordinates, the existing FE2 functionality is utilized.
 In case of an exception, it is not passed to FE2 (the consequences of that are unclear).
 Instead, the exception is recorded in a parameter.
 A functioning alarm is not possible in this case, but it allows for easier identification of the cause.